Broad-Daylight Mugging Of Woman Outside Englewood Cafe Solved By Sharp-Eyed Detective

 Surveillance images show the suspect cruising the area on a bicycle before donning a face mask, pulling up a hood and riding up to the woman, who was having cake and coffee outside Dulce Le Leche on busy West Palisade Avenue in early November 2020.

-The would-be robber tried snatching the woman's purse, but he didn't know what he was in for: She grabbed him and they began struggling, Detective Lt.
+The would-be robber tried snatching the woman's wallet, but he didn't know what he was in for: She wasn't giving it up that easily, Detective Lt.
 Fred Pulice said.

-The wallet fell to the ground, the woman began shouting and the two-wheeled bandit pedaled off empty-handed, he said.
+The wallet fell to the ground as they struggled.
+The woman began shouting and the two-wheeled bandit pedaled off empty-handed, he said.

 The victim ended up pretty sore following the ordeal, but she escaped serious injury, Pulice said.